-In our meetings we can often see responses to a gospel call, but we sometimes don’t see these people become active disciples of the Lord Jesus.
-Whilst it will always be the case that not everyone will become part of our congregation after such a response, we have a responsibility to do everything we can to care for those who are ‘spiritual new born babies’ and raise them to maturity.
+In our meetings, we can often see responses to a gospel call, but we sometimes don’t see these people become active disciples of the Lord Jesus.
+Whilst it will always be the case that not everyone will become part of our congregation after such a response, we have a responsibility to do everything we can to care for those who are ‘spiritual newborn babies’ and to faithfully disciple new believers into maturity.

-As fishermen, they knew well the need to ensure their nets were in good condition, that fish caught in the net did not escape, so that their work of fishing did not prove fruitless.
-Likewise when we ‘throw out the net’ in our meetings, and people respond, we must ensure that our ‘nets’ are well prepared.
-We are the net – we should attempt to faithfully follow-up everyone who has responded, and bring them into the family.
+As fishermen, they had to ensure their nets were in good condition, so that the fish they caught didn’t escape and render their work fruitless.
+Likewise, when we ‘throw out the net’ in our meetings and people respond, we must ensure that our ‘nets’ are well prepared.
+We are the nets, so we should attempt to faithfully follow-up with everyone who has responded and bring them into the family.

-Here are some helpful guidelines for us, as we meet together, to ensure that we will be those who are found faithful in making disciples.
-Here we will focus on responses in our meetings but we must never forget that evangelism is the responsibility of every believer and shouldn’t be confined to preachers in corporate gatherings.
+Here are some helpful guidelines to ensure that we will be those found faithful in making disciples.
+Here we will focus on responses in our meetings, but we must never forget that evangelism is the responsibility of every believer and shouldn’t be confined to preachers in corporate gatherings.

 a.
 Before the meeting: welcome visitors.
-Don’t just spend time with friends but reach out to those who are on the outskirts.
+Don’t just spend time with your friends, but rather use this time to reach out to those who are on the outskirts.
 Don’t leave this to a ‘welcoming team’.
 Show genuine interest, love and concern for visitors.
 People are more likely to respond to the message if they feel they are in a safe, welcoming place where they are loved and not judged.
-Then if they do respond there is already something of a relational connection with them.
+Then, if they do respond, there is already something of a relational connection with them.

 b.
 During the meeting: be aware of the threads of the preach and any prophetic words etc. This will help in understanding why a person may have responded.

 a.
-Even if the preacher has prayed with the responder, it pays to spend some one on one time, counselling them through the decision they have just made and helping them toward the next steps.
+One-on-one, even if the preacher has prayed with the responder, counselling them through the decision they have just made and helping them towards the next steps.

 b.
 Put them at ease.
 Introduce yourself, if they don’t already know you, etc. Use appropriate tone, body language and avoid ‘Christianese’- jargon that will confuse rather than bring clarity.
 Non-churched people can find Christian language very confusing!

 a.
-Asking their name and where they are from would seem an obvious start.
+Ask their name and where they are from as an obvious start.

 b.
 Have they been in church before?
 Was it a church like ours?
 This will help determine the language you can use, what you need to explain, what needs to be clarified, etc.